GamesTrap/ModernDialogs/README.md

 ## Setup

 First clone the repository with `git clone https://github.com/GamesTrap/ModernDialogs`.

-ModernDialogs uses _Premake 5_ as a build generation tool.
-Follow [these](https://premake.github.io/download.html) instructions in order to install it.

 Then, execute one of the generator scripts in the GeneratorScripts folder.